IRMaGe-3T/resstore-mri-dwi/README.md

 ## Usefull remarks

-Concerning the tractometry, it is done with FA maps in the MNI space by default but you can choose another reference.
-In the main, line 250, you can comment and uncomment the section you want to get a tractometry with ODI and MK map.

-Concerning the graphs of FA along the tracts, named 'FA_MNI_graphs_TractSeg.png', you can choose to plot different tracts.
-To do so, delete the previous file, change the ROI in the subjects.txt file that should be in the same folder and re-do the tractometry.
+Concerning the graphs of FA along the tracts, named 'FA_MNI_graphs_TractSeg.png' or 'ODI_MNI_graphs_TractSeg.png', you can choose to plot different tracts.
+To do so, delete the graphs or save them elsewhere, change the list of ROIs in the subjects.txt file that should be in the same folder and re-do the tractometry by simply re-running the main program (only the tractometry will be done since the other steps have already been done).

 ## Important Notes

-* Make sure you have the BIDS files in the `OUTPUT_DIR` folder.
 * The processed output will be stored in the `derivatives` directory.
 * **Respect the BIDS format**: Ensure that your input files are in the correct BIDS format, as incorrect formatting may cause errors or incorrect results.